 (certificate or degree-seeking)

-New student (walk-in) registration begins two days after continuing student (web) registration.
-During walk-in registration, new students are required to register on campus through Admissions & Records with academic advisor approval.
+New student registration begins two days after continuing student registration.
+New students are required to register on campus through Admissions & Records with academic advisor approval.
 For more information, contact Admissions & Records or check the Academic Calendar for the semester of registration.

 B. Returning Student Registration

-During registration, degree seeking students in good academic standing have full access to register through SOAR (Sauk Online Access to Records) or on campus through Admissions & Records after the following two criteria have been met:
+During registration, degree seeking students in good academic standing have full access to register through Student Self-service, SOAR (Sauk Online Access to Records) or through Admissions & Records after the following two criteria have been met:

 - An advisor approved academic plan completed